Covid Collage and Cocktail Party

-This is an opportunity for women to gather for creative play and self-exploration using collage or bringing your own art or craft projects to work on.
-After brief introductions/check-in, we work quietly at our own pace and then before closing share a bit about what we were working on and what it means to us..
+This is an opportunity for women to gather for creative play and self-exploration using collage.
+After brief introductions/check-in, we work quietly at our own pace and then before closing share a bit about what we were working on and what it means to us.

-For both groups, the expectation is that people will attend regularly and we will form and deepen our connections with each other as we get to know each other through our art projects.
+Numbers will be limited and the hope is to find women who’d like to do this on a regular basis so we form and deepen our connections with each other as we get to know each other through our art projects.

 Please RSVP to Mary firstname.lastname@example.org